End of employment

 Every April, HR professionals are faced with a raft of amended employment laws and deadlines for their organisation to meet.
 Important issues in April 2019 include changes to the law on payslips and the usual increases to the national minimum wage, maternity pay and redundancy payments.
 Large employers should also be working on their second gender pay gap report and their latest modern slavery statement.
 Meanwhile, the impact of Brexit on EEA nationals continues to be a major issue.

-Legal guidance: HR and legal information and guidance relating to the end of employment.
+Commentary and analysis: HR and legal information and guidance relating to the end of employment.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.